bonyboy/mp3tag_actions/README.md

 ## I am tired to select dozen actions over and over, how can I simplify selection?
 1. Manually copy-paste actions into one single action (via any text editor), see 00_MAIN.mta as an example
 2. Create an action group that contains other actions.
-See the following screenshot
+See the [screenshot](/help/help002.png)